pipelinelabo/datalaiq-wiki/ingesters/customtime/customtime.md

 * Regular Expression
 * Format

 The given name for a custom time format must be unique across other custom time formats and the included timegrinder formats.
-For a complete up-to-date listing of included time formats and their names, check out our [timegrinder documentation)[https://pkg.go.dev/github.com/gravwell/gravwell/v3/timegrinder#pkg-constants].

 Custom time formats are declared in the configuration files for supported ingesters by specifying a named `TimeFormat` INI block.
 Here is an example format named "foo" which handles timestamps that are delimited using underscores: